Index154/slideshow-gallery/README.md

 ## Planned changes and additions
 ### Important
-- A way to iterate through all images one by one to allow for easier selection of new images for a custom pool
-- Deletion and renaming of custom pools
+- Deletion and renaming of custom pools through GUI
-- Popup when previously rated images are missing.
-Right now it automatically changes the path of a rating if an images of the same name is found in a different folder source.
+- Popup when previously rated images or custom pool images are missing.
+Right now it automatically changes the saved paths if an image of the same name is found in a different folder source.
 This should be avoided
+- Determine image identity not by name but by file hash or something like that?
 - Button for cleaning up the ratings file, removing ratings for files that no longer exist
 - Source folder save states
 - Config profiles + option for turning off autosaves?